Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/README.md

 1. Update an existing XDM Schema
 2. Create data elements and rules for mobile properties in Adobe Experience Launch
 3. Attach new data to XDM events
-4. Validate the rules are executed correctly with Project Griffon
+4. Validate the rules are executed correctly with AEP Assurance (Project Griffon).

 Get started with [Assignment 4 - Rules for XDM events](https://aep-sdks.gitbook.io/docs/beta/experience-platform-extension/tutorials/tutorial-4-rules-xdm-events).